newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/healthcare-1-cds.md

   * **Links (Be advised and Keep in mind) break each time I save the draft**

-  * Aside from fixing the links, the content has been reviewed in the google doc and is ready
+  * Aside from fixing the links, the content has been reviewed in the google doc and is ready for another CMS review and/or publishing
 id: "healthcare-1-cds "
 filename: "healthcare-1-cds "
 displayname: healthcare-1-cds